This site contains affiliate links. As an Amazon Associate, I earn a commission from qualifying purchases at no extra cost to you.

 When it comes to saltwater pools, the situation is a little different.

-With these pools, the water actually benefits your hair in some ways.
+With these pools, the water actually benefits your hair in some ways – such as offering some degreasing assistance.

 Do you have greasy hair that is just difficult to control?